-Staff observed that the two Agreements are nearly identical.
-Both of the projects are proposed to be built in the same general vicinity.
-Staff calculated that the two facilities collectively are expected to generate 117,077 MWh annually.
-Under the non-levelized rates in the Agreements, the annual energy payments by Idaho Power for the expected generation will be approximately \$7.2 million in 2013 increasing to approximately \$14.1 million in 2032, or a cumulative total of \$208.8 million over the 20-year term of the Agreements.
-The collective net present value of the energy payments over the life of the Agreements will be approximately \$80.0 million.
+Staff observed that both of the Agreements are nearly identical.
+The two Facilities collectively are expected to generate 128,887 MWh annually.
+Under the non-levelized rates in the Agreements, the annual energy payments by Idaho Power for the expected generation will be approximately \$8.3 million in 2014 increasing to approximately \$15.9 million in 2033, or a cumulative total of \$236.4 million over the 20-year term of the Agreements.
+The collective net present value of the energy payments over the life of the Agreements will be approximately \$83.8 million.

-The two Agreements were signed by the project developer on December 13, 2010, and signed by Idaho Power on December 14, 2010.
-The Agreements were filed with the Commission on December 16, 2010.
-The Agreements contain avoided cost rates from Order No. 31025.
+Both of the Agreements were signed by the Project developer on December 20, 2010, and signed by Idaho Power on December 28, 2010.
+The Agreements were filed with the Commission on December 29, 2010.
+The Agreements contain the published avoided cost rates from Order No. 31025.
 However, Staff observed that Order No. 32176 lowered the availability of published avoided cost rates for wind and solar QF projects to 100 kW, effective December 14, 2010.
-As a matter of law, Staff considers the effective date of a contract to be that date upon which both parties have signed the agreement.
-A signature by only one party, Staff believes, does not create an enforceable contract nor establish the effective date of the Agreement.
-Consequently, Staff considers the effective date for the two Agreements to be December 14, 2010.
+As a matter of law, Staff considers the effective date of the contract to be the date upon which both parties signed the agreement.
+A signature by only one party, Staff believes, does not create an enforceable contract nor establish the effective date of the agreement.
+Consequently, Staff considers the effective date for each of the Agreements to be December 28, 2010.

 Because the Agreements were executed after the date upon which the 100 kW eligibility cap became effective for wind and solar projects and because the size of each proposed wind project clearly exceeds 100 kW, Staff maintains that approval of the Agreements is prohibited by Order No. 32176.
 Staff believes that the avoided cost rate for these Agreements must be negotiated using the IRP methodology.
-Consequently, Staff recommended denial of both Agreements as submitted.
+Consequently, Staff recommended denial of the Agreements as submitted.